Is Paying an Annual Fee for a Credit Card Worth It?

 Chase issues several cards that earn rewards in the form of Ultimate Rewards points, some with fees and some without.
 But only the cards with annual fees have the ability to transfer points.

 You don’t always need to pay a credit card annual fee for the privilege of point transfers.
-American Express and Citi both have some no-fee cards that allow point transfers, like the Amex EveryDay Card (Review) and the Citi ThankYou® Preferred Card (Review).
+American Express has some no-fee cards that allow point transfers, like the Amex EveryDay® Credit Card (Review) and The Blue Business® Plus Credit Card from American Express (Review).

 You’ll find different loyalty partners among these issuers, and different transfer rates as well.
 Chase is favored by many for offering a consistent 1:1 transfer rate, but you may find better deals with the other issuers.
 Sometimes Amex will offer bonus points for certain transfers, and other credit card companies might too.